Spectrum: Rehabilitation of Athletic Movement for Return to Sport

 How can I join Spectrum?

-- Request a Spectrum Evaluation.
+Request a Spectrum Evaluation.
 This evaluation will help identify which Spectrum phase (see descriptions below) is right for you.
+After your evaluation, a Sports Rehabilitation physical therapist will provide Spectrum registration information.

 The Spectrum program includes three progressive phases: